Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Causation

 We consider an extra pair of conditions.
-The first one, known as Causal Sufficiency, is about the \textit{nature} of the model: for any variable $X$ in the model $\mathcal{G}$ there are no causes of $X$ \textit{outside} of the model $\mathcal{G}$ once a context is fixed \citep{spirtes2000causation,pearl2009causality,sucar2015probabilistic}.
-This assumption can be interpreted as not allowing \textit{intermediate} events between events known to be causally related.
-For example, if in our space we have that striking a match causes fire, we do not allow into consideration the underlying chemical reactions that cause fire from friction.
-In this sense, we say that striking a match is a \textit{direct cause} of fire and this are the only causes considered herein \citep{spirtes2000causation}.
+The first one, known as Causal Sufficiency, is about the \textit{nature} of the model: for any variables $X, Y$ in the model $\mathcal{G}$, there are no common causes of $X, Y$ \textit{outside} of the model $\mathcal{G}$ \citep{spirtes2000causation,pearl2009causality,sucar2015probabilistic}.\footnote{Alternately, if noise terms are specified in $\mathcal{G}$ to capture unmeasured causes, then Causal Sufficiency can be written as “there are no unmodeled causes of $X$.”} Common causes that are uncaused by other factors in $\mathcal{G}$ are the usual emphasis with Causal Sufficiency, but it also excludes some unobserved \textit{intermediate} events (e.g., if $A \rightarrow B \rightarrow X$ and $B \rightarrow Y$, then $B$ must be observed).
+Causal Sufficiency thus implies that the causal connections in $\mathcal{G}$ do not share unmodeled mechanisms \citep{spirtes2000causation}.

-The second required condition is that the causal mechanism remains unchanged after interventions, this is called by \citeauthor{woodward2005making} as \textit{invariantness}, this basically means that an intervention does not \textit{break} the causal mechanism when intervening upon it \cite{woodward2005making}.
+The second required condition is that an intervention on a particular variable or event $T$ will change the value of $T$ (and so can “break” the causal influences on $T$), but do not otherwise affect the causal mechanisms in $\mathcal{G}$.
+This assumption, called \textit{Invariance} by \cite{woodward2005making}, more specifically implies that $T$ still has the same effects as before, even though the joint distribution of the variables is reconfigured \citep{woodward2005making}.

-These conditions are required in an axiomatic fashion so they are to be taken as they are without questioning.
+These conditions are required in an axiomatic fashion, so we do not discuss them further here.